Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 What is an HMO?

 A house of multiple occupation, or HMO, is a rental property that is occupied by three or more unrelated tenants.
-They often house young professionals or students looking for affordable housing, and they share facilities such as kitchens and toilets.
+An HMO property is characterised by shared living spaces and is occupied by tenants from different households, which makes it subject to specific regulatory requirements.
+They often house young professionals or students looking for affordable housing.
+They share facilities such as kitchens and toilets.

 For landlords, an HMO is a way to maximise rental income from one property by renting out individual rooms, rather than to a single family.
 It’s become a really popular option, especially in cities like Nottingham where there’s strong demand for shared accommodation.